jabberjabberjabber/Context-Tester/README.md

-# A Novel LLM Benchmarking Method

-The currently LLMs are either subjectively evaluated by humans or LLMs or they are graded on answers to various questions.
-These methods do are computationally expensive, arbitrary, and are subject to 'training for the test'.
+# Context Tester

-This tool utilizes a novel method for evaluating an LLM's writing ability using a consistent way to generate creative output across different context windows and parameters.
+This tool utilizes a novel method for evaluating an LLM's writing ability.

 ## How it Works

-A large creative text is used to fill the context window and the model is instructed to continue the text as the original writer.
+A large creative text is used to fill the context window and the model is instructed to continue the text.

 A set of standard metrics for evaluating writing is produced from the generated output along with the original text at the point of divergence for the same tokens as the model generated.

 A visualization tool is provided which allows you to compare across generations, models, context windows, test parameters, etc.

 For every set of tests the tool will always give the model the same continuation point in the text.
-Large windows are filled with tokens starting backwards for the continuation points.
+Large windows are filled with tokens starting backwards from the continuation points.

+**Example:**

-**Example:** for a set of tests composed of 4096, 8192, and 16384 tokens from a text, the process would be:
+For a set of tests composed of 4096, 8192, and 16384 tokens, the process would be:

 - chunk 16384 continuous tokens from somewhere in the text
 - the 4096 test will use tokens 12289 through 16384
 - the 8192 test will use tokens 8192 through 16384
-- the 16384 test will give the whole 16384 chunk to the model
+- the 16384 test will use all 16384 tokens

 Since we are using the model's tokenizer to create these slices, then tests with the same maximum context on the same model will have a consistent continuation point and can be directly compared.

-This of course is not what is actually happening since we are trying to end at natural breaking points and we have to leave enough room for the generation and the instructions, but that is the basic idea.
+*This of course is highly simplified since we are trying to end at natural breaking points and we have to leave enough room for the generation and the instructions, but that is the basic idea.*

 This process allows the evaluator to test for individual factors which have so far been 'untestable' by any metric.
 For instance we can test outputs with different RoPE values, with different quantizations, with 16bit, 8bit, and 4bit KV cache, and directly see what impact this has generation.